lorenanda/lorenanda/README.md

 ## Hi there 👋🏼

-I'm Lorena – a Data Scientist & Python Developer with an academic background in Translation & Linguistics.
-I specialize in NLP (especially speech recognition, machine translation, and chatbots), but I enjoy analytics and workflow automation just as much.
+I'm a Data Scientist & Technical Writer with a focus on NLP and workflow automation.
+Basically, I'm striving to make sense of the world with data, build solutions to more or less important problems, and share my insights with others – whether it's through documentation or blog posts.

 <details>
-<summary>Toolkit</summary>
+<summary>Stack</summary>

 <img src="https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white"/>